interbit/interbit/docs/gitbook/examples/determinism.md

 ### True Randomness Dispatched to Chain

-If you need something more random, then it is also possible to generate random data and dispatch that value to the blockchain as we have in our example code.
+If you need something more random, then it is also possible to generate random data and dispatch that value to the blockchain as we have here.

-<div class="filename">src/chain.js</div>

 ```js
 // Option 1b: Dispatch some random data to your smart contract